o19s/ubi/docs/schema/event-properties-event_attributes.md

 ## position

-structure that contains information on the location of the event origin, such as screen x,y coordinates, or the nth object out of 10 results, ....
+Structure that contains information on the location of the event origin, such as screen x,y coordinates, or the nth object out of 10 results.

 `position`

-* is optional
+* is required

 * Type: `object` ([Details](event-properties-event_attributes-properties-position.md))